liahnee/ntn-takehome/readme.md

 ## Mobile/Laptop view
 At 1200px or larger width, width is fixed.
-At 800px or smaller with, the options' flex-direction are set to column.
+At 800px or smaller width, the options' flex-direction are set to column.

-## Updates needed

-sometimes coldbox handler returning promise, parsing json failture

 ## Current bug
-'SyntaxError: Unexpected token < in JSON at position 0' examtc going back and forth between 500 json parse error and successful rendering.
+'SyntaxError: Unexpected token < in JSON at position 0' Exam testing center and exam date fetch going back and forth between 500 JSON parse error and 200 successful renderings without changes in code.
+Exams list fetch is more stable than fetching testing center and exam dates.

 ## Resources
 Coldbox documents: https://coldbox.ortusbooks.com/